My Ultimate Azores Guide: 15 Must-Do Things and Attractions

 Discover black sand beaches like Mosteiro, where volcanic origins create a fine ebony shoreline and enchanting sea stack views.

 Hidden in the heart of São Miguel Island, Lagoa do Congro is a secluded emerald-green lake surrounded by dense forest.
-Unlike the more famous crater lakes of the Azores, this peaceful lagoon remains largely untouched by tourism, making it a perfect spot for those seeking solitude in nature.
-The short yet scenic hike to the lake takes you through a thick canopy of trees, and as I arrived, the stillness of the water and the reflection of the surrounding greenery felt almost surreal.
+Unlike the more famous crater lakes of the Azores, this peaceful lagoon remains largely untouched by tourism.
+The short yet scenic hike to the lake takes you through a thick canopy of trees.
+As I arrived, the stillness of the water and the reflection of the surrounding greenery felt almost surreal.

 Since swimming is not allowed, visitors can enjoy the beauty of Lagoa do Congro by relaxing along its shore, taking photos, or simply listening to the birds and rustling leaves.
 The lake’s remote setting adds to its charm, making it one of the most tranquil places in the Azores.
 If you’re looking for an off-the-beaten-path experience, this hidden gem is well worth the visit.